-Revise and extend the "Research methodologies" module to provide a complete view of systematic and scientific approaches that are used to conduct research, investigate problems, and gather data (quantitative, qualitative, mixedmethods, case-studies, surveys, experimental ...) -- including how to formulate scientific hypothesis, and how to properly select, and deploy the techniques and procedures used to identify, collect, analyse, and interpret data, to ultimately affirm or invalidate the postulated hypothesis.
+Revise and extend the "Research methodologies" module to provide a complete view of systematic and scientific approaches that are used to conduct research, investigate problems, and gather data (quantitative, qualitative, mixed-methods, case-studies, surveys, experimental ...) -- including how to formulate scientific hypothesis, and how to properly select, and deploy the techniques and procedures used to identify, collect, analyse, and interpret data, to ultimately affirm or invalidate the postulated hypothesis.
 This includes the teaching of basic statistical methods to analyse data such as ANOVA and regression.
 It is noted that one of the dissertations that we were provided with used very basic descriptive statistics that did not reflect well for Level-7 educational outcomes.

-Thank you for your input on enhancing the "Research Methodologies" module to align closely with Level-7 more educational outcomes.
+Done.
 We have taken your feedback seriously and have revised the module to provide a comprehensive view of the systematic and scientific approaches used in research.
 Here are the key enhancements we've made: